retsoced/sprockets/README.md

 Sprockets is a custom theme for [GRAV CMS](https://getgrav.org).
 This theme is built with the Simple Grid framework and provides a flexible, responsive base for creating a custom, good looking site.
 Sprockets uses functionality that is only available in Grav 1.4+, and may not function properly on earlier versions.

+## Current Version (Alpha)

+The Sprockets theme is currently under active development, and in a potential unstable point.
+Below is a list of items that need more development:
+* mobile menu
+* responsive layout features
+* inventory handling and page building
+* overall layout and design

 ## Features

 * Lightweight and minimal for optimal performance